iAM-AMR/iAM.AMR.DOC/source/data_extraction/data_extract_rules.rst

 If data are presented as odds ratios, extract those from univariable analyses, but **not** those from multi-variable analyses.
 If the results are in log(Odds) or an estimate/coefficient of a logistic regression, recall that the Odds Ratio = e^x, where x is the coefficient.

-To compare conventional, ABF, organic, 'welfare' or 'humane' production systems, note that these alternative systems are not the same.
-While all organic is ABF (antibiotic-free), not all ABF is organic.
-'Welfare' and 'humane' production systems are likewise different.

 In cases where there are zero observations of resistance in both the exposed and referent groups, corresponding values may be omitted from tables but still mentioned in-text.
 Such "non-significant" values should still be extracted.

 If a study includes an 'Intermediate' category, add the intermediate isolates/prevalence to the resistant category (i.e. we round up intermediate to resistant).

-If there are no factors to extract, indicate this using the notes field, and skip the reference.

 Resistances and MDR
 ~~~~~~~~~~~~~~~~~~~